Nantclwyd y Dre: Eubule Thelwall's Study

 This ornate plaster work ceiling was installed when this room was added to Nantclwyd y Dre's original street frontage in c.1663 by Eubule Thelwall.
 The plasterwork motifs include mulberries and pears.
 This type of plasterwork was very popular in 1660-70s.
 Eubule Thelwall was a keen gardener.
 To the right of the doorway is the remains of what was at one time the outside wall of the old house.

 Medieval chamber

-This room is part of the original mediaeval hallhouse – lovely simple hardwearing furniture with a typical scribe's desk.
-Typical mediaeval waxed canvas window coverings called fenestrals were used to keep out as much of the weather as they could.
-The rushlights didn't give out much light!
+This room is part of the original medieval hallhouse.
+It includes simple hardwearing furniture with a typical scribe's desk.
+Typical medieval waxed canvas window coverings called fenestrals were used to keep out as much of the weather as they could.
+The rushlights didn't give out much light.

 The gazebo

 The Grade II listed building at the end of the walled garden of Nantclwyd y Dre dates to the early 18th century and only appears on prints after 1715.
 The upper floor of the building was used as a study room by the three daughters of the Dyer-Gough family when they were growing up here in the 1940s.
 It still offers beautiful views out over the Vale of Clwyd on a clear day.
 The ground floor room is now made out as a potting shed complete with gardening books and early 20th-century tools.